pyscaffold/pyscaffold/docs/faq.rst

 1. **Why would I use PyScaffold instead of Cookiecutter?**

-   PyScaffold is focused in a good out-of-the-box experience for developing distributable Python packages (exclusively).
+   PyScaffold is focused on a good out-of-the-box experience for developing distributable Python packages (exclusively).
    The idea is to standardize the structure of Python packages.
 The long-term goal is that PyScaffold becomes for Python what `Cargo`_ is for `Rust`_.